 - a.
 The Ho-Chunk Trial Court must: - (1) Develop and adopt standard forms for petitions and orders for protection, including but not limited to such orders issued pursuant to divorce, custody, emancipation and other domestic relations hearings.
-The standard forms for protection shall instruct the Petitioner to not disclose her or his address, telephone number, or other similar identifying information. - (2) For purposes of determining jurisdiction, the Petitioner shall provide her or his address on a separate form that shall be kept strictly confidential with the Court, - (3) Provide the forms to the clerk of court. - b.
-The following statements must be printed in boldface type or in capital letters on the order for protection. - (1) Violation of this order may be punished by confinement in jail up to 90 days or shall be fined not more than \$1,000 or both. - (2) If so ordered by the Court, the respondent is forbidden to enter or stay at the petitioner's domicile and a reasonable area surrounding the domicile, school, place of employment, or destinations frequented by other party, even if invited to do so by the petitioner.
-In no event is the order for protection voided. - c.
-The Court must provide the following to a person requesting an order for protection: - (1) The forms adopted pursuant to paragraph a, above. - (2) All other forms required to petition for an order for protection. - (3) [?LOCATION?]
-A violation can include public posting in the social media when a restraining order is in place or ???. - 9.
-Continuing Duty to Inform Court of Other Proceedings; Effect of Other Proceedings; Delay of Relief Prohibited; Omission of Petitioner's Address. - a.
+The standard forms for protection shall instruct the Petitioner to not disclose her or his address, telephone number, or other similar identifying information, - (2) For purposes of determining jurisdiction, the Petitioner shall provide her or his address on a separate form that shall be kept strictly confidential with the Court, and - (3) Provide the forms to the clerk of court. - b.
+The following statements must be printed in boldface type or in capital letters on the order for protection. - (1) Violation of this order may be punishable by confinement in jail up to 90 days or imposition of a fine not more than \$1,000 or both. - (2) If so ordered by the Court, the respondent is forbidden to enter or stay at the petitioner's domicile and a reasonable area surrounding the domicile, school, place of employment, or destinations frequented by other party, even if invited to do so by the petitioner. - (3) If so ordered by the Court, the respondent is forbidden to contact the petitioner via any means including electronic communication and third parties. - (4) Any modification to an order of protection can only be authorized by the Court. - c.
+The Court must provide the following to a person requesting an order for protection: - (1) The forms adopted pursuant to paragraph a, above.

+(2) All other forms required to petition for an order for protection.

+9. Continuing Duty to Inform Court of Other Proceedings; Effect of Other Proceedings; Delay of Relief Prohibited; Omission of Petitioner's Address.

+- a.
 An order for protection is in addition to and not in lieu of any other available civil or criminal proceeding.
 A petitioner is not barred from seeking an order because of other pending proceedings.
-The Court must not delay granting relief because of the existence of a pending action between the parties.
+The Court must not delay granting relief because of the existence of a pending action between the parties. - b.

-b.
 Petitioner shall be instructed to omit her or his address or telephone number from all documents filed with the Court.
-The petitioner must provide the Court a mailing address which the Court shall keep strictly confidential.
+The petitioner must provide the Court a mailing address, which the Court shall keep strictly confidential.